seme4/ssi-consultancy/DeployersGuide.md

     insert into table1 values("http://www.wikidata.org/entity/Q6940372", "http://data.ordnancesurvey.co.uk/id/50kGazetteer/155254");
     insert into table1 values("http://www.wikidata.org/entity/Q6940372", "http://sws.geonames.org/524894/");

+If using a version of SQLite older than 3.8.2 then remove the `WITHOUT ROWID` from the first statement.

 Execute these SQL statements in SQLite.
 If necessary, replace /var/www/sameasdb.sq3 with a path and file name that is consistent with your file system.

     $ sqlite3 /var/www/sameasdb.sq3 < create_sqlite_table.sql